trixi-framework/TrixiParticles.jl/docs/src/systems/rigid_body.md

 ### Wall Manifolds

+When the wall `InitialCondition` provides `normals`, rigid-wall contact uses the wall geometry instead of the radial direction between particle centers.
+The stored normal is oriented toward the contacting rigid particle, and penetration is measured from the particle separation projected onto that normal.
+The Euclidean neighborhood-search radius is expanded by one wall spacing so a tangential offset between the rigid and wall grids cannot hide a valid projected contact.
+This makes flat-wall forces insensitive to tangential particle alignment and wall resolution.

+Normals attached to a wall follow its `PrescribedMotion`; translations leave them unchanged and rotations rotate them with the wall.
+If normals are absent or have zero length, contact falls back to the radial particle-pair direction for compatibility with arbitrary particle walls.

 Here, a contact manifold is a discrete approximation of one locally smooth contact patch.
 A rigid particle touching a flat wall will usually produce one manifold, while corners or edges can produce several.